-All tender opportunities published on the Council's approved Electronic Procurement System (EPS) will have the contract award details automatically promoted to the online contract register in compliance with the Local Government Transparency Code 2014.
+All tender opportunities published on the Council's approved Electronic Procurement System (EPS) will have the contract award details automatically promoted to the online contract register.

-Contracts / Frameworks awarded and / or accessed outside of the Council's approved EPS must be manually updated on the EPS by an officer nominated by the Divisional Manager - Audit, Procurement and Operational Finance.
+Contracts awarded and / or accessed outside of the Council's approved EPS must be manually updated on the EPS by an officer nominated by the Divisional Manager - Audit, Procurement and Operational Finance.